Financial Aid FAQ

 For LLM and MSL students, half time is defined as 2 credits in the summer and 3 credits in fall/spring.

 How do I decide how much to borrow?

 We estimate your total Cost of Attendance (COA) for each academic year using the typical tuition for a first-year student in your degree program.
 We also include a monthly living allowance and other allowances for local transportation, books and supplies, and discretionary personal spending.
 Consider your actual expenses as well as the resources you already have available to help meet those expenses.
 You may not need to borrow all of the loans you have been offered.

-We advise students to borrow the Subsidized Direct Stafford Loan first, the Unsubsidized Direct Stafford Loan second, and then only borrow as much of the Direct Graduate PLUS Loan as you need.
+We advise students to borrow the Federal Direct Unsubsidized Loan first.
+Only borrow as much of the Federal Direct Graduate PLUS Loan as you need.